 If you're seeing ads or a web page isn't working, here are the most common reasons and what to do about them.

-If you're seeing ads on every site you visit
+I'm seeing ads on every site I visit

-If you're still seeing ads on every site, especially if the ads all look the same, then your computer may be infected with malware.
+5. If you get this far and you're still seeing ads on every site, especially if the ads all look the same, then your computer may be infected with malware.
 AdBlock isn't an anti-malware.
 It can't block ads that are "injected" on to web pages by malicious software.
 The only way to remove the ads is to remove the malware.
 See this article in our Knowledge Base for advice.

-If the site isn't whitelisted, then it may be using an aggressive form of ad technology that's particularly difficult to block.
+If the site isn't whitelisted in either AdBlock or Safari, then it may be using an aggressive form of ad technology that's particularly difficult to block.
 We see this used most often on free video and audio streaming sites and news sites.
 For some suggestions, see this article in our Knowledge Base.